 Specifically, Cambodia has, similar to other South Asian Countries, been remarkably found there are numerous people in this country suffer from domestic violence, sexual abuse, human trafficking, situation and supply for refugees, religious and Transmission of Trauma to Future Generations, military conflicts or natural disasters.
-It is mostly women and children who are affected whilst lacking of psycho-trauma treatment provided by the specialists has been reported nationally.
+It is mostly women and children who are affected whilst lacking psycho-trauma treatment provided by the specialists has been reported nationally.

-As a result, The Cambodian Mekong Project has been created in 2010 by Trauma Aid/HAP Germany, in which there are currently 8 EMDR therapists working for the Project, to provide a free of charge service of Psycho-trauma Treatment to Traumatized Cambodian People who are suffering from their past traumatic experiences and really have a actual need of Psychological Consultation to get recovery from their psychological difficulties.
+As a result, The Cambodian Mekong Project has been created in 2010 by Trauma Aid/HAP Germany, in which there are currently 8 EMDR therapists working for the Project, to provide a free of charge service of Psycho-trauma Treatment to Traumatized Cambodian People who are suffering from their past traumatic experiences and really have an actual need of Psychological Consultation to get recovery from their psychological difficulties.

 Later in 2017, the core team of the Mekong III project in the Cambodia office and with technical support from the monitoring team, Dr. Ute Sodemann and Dr. Peter Bumke started to form up a trauma treatment center which was known as Psychological Care Center of Cambodia (PCC-Cambodia).
 PCC-Cambodia has been providing three main mental health supports and services to mostly NGO partners and some government sectors.
 One of the main activities is providing psychological treatment to clients with trauma-related mental health problems/disorders.
 Another activity is providing basic and advance mental health workshops and training to lay counselors and mental health professionals and the third main activity is conducting scientific research and study in the field of mental health and psychological trauma particularly in the context of Cambodia.